mriener/BD_wrapper/README.md

 ### Version

-The currently recommended version of the ``BD_wrapper`` is v0.1 (stable version released on XXXX-XX-XX).
+The currently recommended version of the ``BD_wrapper`` is v0.1.
 See the [BD_wrapper Changelog](CHANGES.md) for an overview of the major changes and improvements introduced by newer versions currently in development.

 New updates to the code are first tested and developed in the ``dev`` branch.
 Users cloning the ``dev`` branch should beware that these versions are not guaranteed to be stable.